Effective Ways to Treat Acne Scars

 • Rolling Scars: Wavy, uneven skin depressions that give the skin a rough texture.

-2. Hypertrophic Scars: These are raised scars that occur when the skin produces too much collagen during the healing process.
+2. Hypertrophic Scars: These are raised scars that occur when the skin produces too much collagen during healing.
 They are more common on the chest and back.

-3. Hyperpigmentation: This isn’t a true scar, but it’s a dark spot left behind after an acne breakout.
+3. Hyperpigmentation: This isn’t a true scar but a dark spot left after an acne breakout.
 It can fade over time but may require treatment to speed up the process.

 Top Treatments for Acne Scars

-Depending on the type and severity of your acne scars, different treatments may be more effective.
+Different treatments may be more effective depending on the type and severity of your acne scars.
 Here are some of the most common and effective methods:

 1. Topical Treatments